 The winners of the Responsible Research and Innovation (RRI) Health Awards, organised by the ORION partner Instituto de Salud Carlos III (ISCIII) has been announced.
 Three winning proposals from three different Spanish Health Research Institutes (IIS) have been awarded 10,000 euros each in this first edition of the RRI Health Awards, out of a total of 26 proposals received.
 The winning projects were Hospital del Mar Medical Research Institute in Barcelona, the Maimonides Biomedical Research Institute of Cordoba and the Fundación Jiménez Díaz University Hospital Health Research Institute in Madrid, focus on citizen participation, science education and ethics, respectively.
 The call was open to Spanish Health Research Institutes that have developed significant institutional RRI activities during 2019.

+The aim of the RRI Health Awards was to recognise, support, promote and disseminate the work of ISCIII funded Health Research Institutes to incorporate the principles of RRI in their activities and projects.
 The contest included six modalities of participation; ethics, governance, gender equality, open access, public commitment and health education, in line with the six objectives of Responsible Research and Innovation (RRI), a concept that seeks to encourage active participation and involvement of society in science and innovation from the earliest stages of research projects to ensure that future results are as aligned as possible with societal needs.The three awarded initiatives are:

 - “Co-creación y participación ciudadana en el diseño del Estudio PENSA de Prevención de Deterioro Cognitivo en Personas con Quejas Subjetivas de Memoria” (Co-Creation and Citizen Participation Project in the Design of the PENSA Study of Prevention of Cognitive Impairment in People with Subjective Memory Complaints) by Hospital del Mar Medical Research Institute in Barcelona.